tomi2108/vscodeUI/README.md

 1. Enable CSS `:has()` support via the experimental features flag

-&emsp; `code --enable-experimental-web-platform-features`
+   `code --enable-experimental-web-platform-features`

-&emsp; Append this flag in the vscode shortcut properties to avoid passing it every time.
+   Append this flag in the vscode shortcut properties to avoid passing it every time.

 2. Install [Custom CSS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) extension and enable it.